enessinanparildi/LLM-Medical-Form-Automation-Pipeline/README.md

 - Chief Complaint extraction fails 67% of the time
 - Diagnosis extraction extremely unreliable (13.3%)
 - Hallucination rate of 27.3% is concerning for medical applications

-Model occasionally invents details not in source text Likely due to medical knowledge "filling in gaps" Validates need for strict citation requirements in production prompt
+Model occasionally invents details not in source text.
+Likely due to medical knowledge "filling in gaps" Validates need for strict citation requirements in production prompt

 ## Key Challenges